 - Fentanyl lozenges, 200 µg – up to $20 per lozenge

 A person who has built up an opioid tolerance can easily spend $150-$200 or more per day on prescription painkillers, or between $54,750 and $73,000 per year.
 At this price, many opioid addicts look for cheaper alternatives.
 They find that alternative in heroin.
-A person initiating heroin use might begin with an inhaled dosage of between 5 mg and 20 mg, or between 5 mg and 10 mg if taken intravenously.
+A person initiating heroin use might begin with an inhaled dosage of between 5 mg and 20 mg or between 5 mg and 10 mg if taken intravenously.
 But because tolerance to heroin develops rapidly, that amount increases dramatically.
 A full-blown heroin addict “maxes out” at between 300 mg and 500 mg per day.
-In 2015, a Washington Post article compared the price of heroin to that of a pack of cigarettes, because the street value of a single dose of heroin ranged between a low of $4.41 in Missouri to a high of $10.29 in New York.
+In 2015, a Washington Post article compared the price of heroin to a pack of cigarettes because the street value of a single dose of heroin ranged from a low of $4.41 in Missouri to a high of $10.29 in New York.
 This means a heroin addict will spend between $66 and $257 per day to support their habit or between $24,000 and $93,805 annually.
 That is the high cost to maintain an addiction.